barbaraperic/barbaraperic/README.md

 📫 Best to reach me on b.peric10@gmail.com

-⚡ Fun fact: I have a deep passion for endurance sports, such as embarking on cycling journeys from Paris to London, conquering a 500km cycling expedition through Croatia, and most recently, completing a 5km open water swim competition.
+⚡ Fun fact: I'm all about endurance sports!
+Whether it's cycling from Paris to London, 500km ride through the landscapes of Croatia, or diving into open water swim competitions.

 Thanks for visiting and I'd love to connect!